casperiv0/snaily-cad/README.md

 # equinox-cad

-Simple CAD for a awesome server
+Simple CAD for an awesome server

 - [ ] expire CAD page for all pages